jonas1ara/Windows.devs/README.md

 <img src=/Captures/ct.png alt="CP"/>

-_Now close and reopen your terminal, when you open it you will see a screen to configure your theme powerlevel10k, it is basic English, here is more expl icar to do, if you want to re-adjust the theme type this command:_
+_Now close and reopen your terminal, when you open it you will see a screen to configure your theme powerlevel10k, it is basic English, here is more explain to do, if you want to re-adjust the theme type this command:_

 ```
 p10k configure